Learning from Informants: Relations between Learning Success Criteria: Delayability vs. Consistency: Canonical informant and Totality

-In order to facilitate smooth proofs later on, we discuss normal forms for learning from informants.
+In order to facilitate smooth proofs later on, we discuss normal forms for learning from informant.
 First, we consider the notion of set-drivenness.
-In Lemma~\ref{MethInfWlogInfSdDelayableEx} we show for delayable learning success criteria, that every collection of languages that is learnable from canonical informants is also learnable by a set-driven learner from arbitrary informants.
-By Proposition~\ref{InfmSMonConsExInfConsEx} this does not hold for consistent $\Lim$-learning.
-This also implies that consistency is a restriction when learning from informants.
-Moreover, in Lemma~\ref{InfWlogTotalDelayableEx} we observe that only considering total learners does not alter the learnability of a collection of languages in case of a delayable learning success criterion.
-This does not hold for consistent $\Lim$-learning by Proposition~\ref{TotalityRestrictsConsLim}.
+In Lemma~\ref{lem:canInfSdDelayableEx} we show for delayable learning success criteria, that every collection of languages that is learnable from canonical informant is also learnable by a set-driven learner from arbitrary informant.
+By Proposition~\ref{prop:canInfConsEx} this does not hold for consistent $\Lim$-learning.
+This also implies that consistency is a restriction when learning from informant.
+Moreover, in Lemma~\ref{lem:TotalInfDelayableEx} we observe that only considering total learners does not alter the learnability of a collection of languages in case of a delayable learning success criterion.
+This does not hold for consistent $\Lim$-learning by Proposition~\ref{prop:TotalInfConsEx}.